-Much of Norway’s economic growth has been fueled by an abundance of natural resources, including petroleum exploration and production, hydroelectric power, and fisheries.
+Much of Norway’s economic growth has been fueled by an abundance of natural resources, including petroleum, hydroelectric power, and fisheries.

-With a population of just a little more than five million, the country has a very high standard of living, compared with other European countries, and a strongly integrated welfare system.
+With a population of just a little more than five million, the country has a very high standard of living compared to other European countries, as well as a strongly integrated welfare system.

 Per capita income: $72,000.00

-Kuwait has nearly 10% of the world’s oil reserves and it is the fourth-biggest producer in the Organization of the Petroleum Exporting Countries (OPEC).
-Oil accounts for nearly half of the country’s GDP and 95% of its export revenues and government income.
+Kuwait has nearly 10% of the world’s oil reserves, and it is the fourth-biggest oil producer in the Organization of the Petroleum Exporting Countries (OPEC).
+Oil accounts for nearly half of the country’s GDP, as well as 95% of its export revenues and government income.

 The Kuwaiti currency is the highest-valued currency unit in the world.
 One Kuwaiti dinar buys US$3.30.

-This Persian Gulf state has a population of 3.3 million, with Kuwaitis accounting for only 30% and the rest being expatriates.
+This Persian Gulf state has a population of 3.3 million, with Kuwaitis accounting for only 30% of the population and the rest being expatriates.

-With all this said, it wouldn’t shock us to see Kuwait’s ranking in the world richest countries drop a bit.
-This would be mainly due to oil prices.
+With all this said, it wouldn’t shock us to see Kuwait’s ranking in the list of the world’s richest countries drop a bit.
+This would be mainly due to low oil prices.

-The world’s only sovereign island city-state is noted for its pragmatic and incorrupt governance, which, together with its rapid development policies, is widely cited as the “Singapore model.”
+The world’s only sovereign island city-state is noted for its pragmatic and incorrupt governance, which, together with its rapid development policies, is widely cited for its “Singapore model.”

 With a population estimated at 5.4 million, Singapore is the second-densest sovereign state in the world, after the microstate Monaco.

-Luxembourg, which is the second-smallest state in the European Union, enjoys a degree of economic prosperity very rare among industrialized democracies.
-It is seen as a diversified industrialized nation, largely depending on the banking, steel, and industrial sectors.
+Luxembourg, the second-smallest state in the European Union (EU), enjoys a degree of economic prosperity that is very rare among industrialized democracies.
+It is seen as a diversified industrialized nation, largely dependant on its banking, steel, and industrial sectors.